threeal/errors-cpp/docs/index.rst

 This package provides the following key features:

-- Error handling in the style of Go  by returning an `errors::Error`.
+- Error handling in the style of Go  by returning an :cpp:class:`errors::Error`.
-- Support for creating errors in the style of `fmtlib`_ using `errors::format`.
+- Support for creating errors in the style of `fmtlib`_ using :cpp:func:`errors::format`.
-- Direct printing of `errors::Error` using C++ streams and fmtlib.
+- Direct printing of :cpp:class:`errors::Error` using C++ streams and fmtlib.

 .. _fmtlib: https://github.com/fmtlib/fmt